liesenf/andreasliesenfeld.github.io/action-formation-models.md

 ### Existing approaches to representing knowledge and intentions in dialog systems

-An important approach to capture 'language independent knowledge structures' (i.e. knowledge beyond lexical semantics) that are relevant in dialog are <i>associative network formalisms</i>.
-For example, Schank (1972, 1975, 1980) developed conceptual
+An important approach to capture 'language independent knowledge structures' (i.e. knowledge beyond lexical semantics) that are relevant in dialog are <i>associative network formalisms</i> (e.g. Schank's (1972, 1975, 1980) conceptual dependency theory).
+The goal of this kind of formalism is to enable directed and efficient mechanisms that model inference processes based on associations (including 'causal connections') between representations grounded in linguistic form and working up across different levels of abstraction (towards modeling higher cognitive functions).
+This line of work is relevant to dialog systems because these formal models of knowledge representations are indespensable for developing useful symbolic natural language understanding systems that deal with meaning beyond that what is 'directly' encoded in linguistic form.
+In talk-in-interaction this is (1) knowledge about the intentions, plans and goals of different agents, and (2) knowledge about the preceding discourse (Gillis et al. 2009).